Horn of Africa.. (Eritrea, Somaliland, Djibouti and Eastern Ethiopia)

 Addis Ababa – Hargeisa (Somaliland)

 Morning transfer to the airport for your flight to Hargeisa, capital of the autonomous region of Somaliland.
 Upon arrival, you will be met by your drivers and guide and transferred to the cattle market, which attracts many people and where so many animals such as sheep, goats and camels get sold.
 Check-in at your hotel and have lunch before venturing out to visit the amazing Neolithic rock paintings at Laas Geel that are about 5,000 years old.
 Here you will see paintings of giraffes, dogs and antelopes.
 There are also vivid images of cattle in ceremonial garb being worshipped by men who appear to be bowing before them.
 Return to your hotel for dinner and overnight.
-Ambassador or Mansoor Hotel.
+Mansoor Hotel.
 (B,L,D)

 Wednesday, Jan 29